pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 The scheduler decides which resources to use for a claim and how much of them.
 It also needs to pass through the opaque vendor parameters, if there are any.
+This accurately captures the configuration parameters as they were set at the time of allocation.

 All of this information gets stored in the allocation result inside the ResourceClaim status.
 For the example above, the result produced by the scheduler is simply the list of IDs of the selected sub-partitions: